The Ice Age Adventures of Buck Wild: Voice Cast

-Additional voices include Theo Borders, Jason Harris, Kristin McGuire, Shakira Ja'nai Paye, Peter Pamela Rose, and Jason Linere White.
+Additional voices include Theo Borders, Jason Harris, Kristen McGuire, Shakira Ja'nai Paye, Peter Pamela Rose, and Jason Linere White.

 Production

 Development

-In July 2016, Bustle noted that the chance of a sixth entry to the Ice Age franchise was relatively high but would depend on the box office performance of the fifth film.

 In August 2018, 20th Century Fox CEO Stacey Snider announced the development of a television series centered around the character of Buck, produced by Blue Sky Studios.
 In December 2020, the project was confirmed to have been redeveloped as a film titled Ice Age: Adventures of Buck Wild, centering around Buck going on an adventure in the Dinosaur World with Crash and Eddie, during the Disney Investor Day 2020 event.
 Simon Pegg was reported to be reprising his role as Buck.

-Blue Sky was closed on April 10, 2021, and consequently, many of their upcoming projects were canceled.
-Unlike the previous Ice Age films released by 20th Century Fox and produced by 20th Century Fox Animation and Blue Sky, the film was produced by Walt Disney Pictures.
+Unlike the previous Ice Age films released by 20th Century Fox and produced by 20th Century Fox Animation and Blue Sky, the film was released by Walt Disney Pictures and the animation was outsourced by 20th Century Fox Animation to Bardel Entertainment in Vancouver.

+Blue Sky was closed on April 10, 2021 and, consequently, many of their upcoming projects were cancelled.
 Despite this, production on Ice Age: Adventures of Buck Wild continued.
-When the teaser poster was unveiled, it was revealed that the title had changed from Ice Age: Adventures of Buck Wild to The Ice Age Adventures of Buck Wild, including the word 'the' at the beginning of the title.
+When the teaser poster was unveiled, it was revealed that the title had changed from Ice Age: Adventures of Buck Wild to The Ice Age Adventures of Buck Wild.
 On January 14, 2022, director John C. Donkin and executive producer Lori Forte said that Blue Sky was never involved in the film.
 This would later be confirmed by Ice Age: Scrat Tales producers, Chris Wedge, Michael Knapp, and Anthony Nisl in an April 2022 interview with Paste.

 Casting

 Simon Pegg reprised his role as Buck from Ice Age: Dawn of the Dinosaurs and Ice Age: Collision Course, having been confirmed to when the film was announced.
-However, he was the only actor to return from the previous films, as Ray Romano, John Leguizamo, Denis Leary, Queen Latifah, Seann William Scott and Josh Peck were replaced.
+The rest of the principal characters were recast.

 Animation

 The animation was outsourced to Bardel Entertainment in Vancouver.
-Bardel had previously collaborated with Disney and 20th Century Animation on Diary of a Wimpy Kid (2021).
+Bardel had previously collaborated with 20th Century Animation and Disney on Diary of a Wimpy Kid (2021).
 Around 80 people were involved in the creation of The Ice Age Adventures of Buck Wild.
 Almost all the production was done remotely which led Donkin to never having a meeting with the entire team.
 Donkin said, "It was a pretty lean crew.
 But yet, everybody was able to really concentrate and work hard from their homes."
-He also said that they finished production on the film in late 2020.
+He also said that they finished production on the film in late 2021.

 Music

 Batu Sener composed the musical score.
 The soundtrack was released on January 28, 2022, by Hollywood Records and Walt Disney Records.

-Sener’s score was nominated for Public Choice Award at the 2022 edition of World Soundtrack Awards.
+Sener's score was nominated for Public Choice Award at the 2022 edition of World Soundtrack Awards.